This braised sticky pork belly recipe is sweet, sour, salty and spicy and all ways around my idea of indulgent comfort food.

 - Pour in the water, soy, vinegar and honey.

-- Bring to a boil before turning down to medium and then simmer for 70 minutes.
+- Bring to a boil before turning down to medium-low and then simmer for 70 minutes.

-- Add the remaining cooking oil to another pan over a high heat.
+- Heat the remaining oil in a second nonstick frying pan (20cm or 8" or larger) over a high heat.

 - Throw in the pineapple and sear on both sides, this should take 7 or 8 minutes.

-- Add the pineapple to the pork mix and cook on for a final 20 minutes.
+- Add the pineapple to the pork mix and cook for a final 20 minutes.

 Nutrition Information: